 Los Angeles remained in contention late into the summer of 1988.
 Clinging to a slim division lead with the trade deadline approaching, the Dodgers were at a precarious point between wait-and-see and all-in.
 The Dodgers had a particular need — left-handed pitching — a commodity the St. Louis Cardinals were willing to offer in the form of proven starter John Tudor, the league leader in ERA at the time.
 The Dodgers offered Guerrero in return for the crafty southpaw.

 The deal was made official on August 16.
 It was a bitter turn for the longtime Dodger.
 Guerrero had gone from a streaking division leader to an out-of-contention St. Louis squad.
-While Pedro waited out the last weeks of season at first base for St. Louis, the Dodgers lengthened their lead over the second-place Reds, finishing 94-67.
+While he waited out the last weeks of season at first base for St. Louis, the Dodgers lengthened their lead over the second-place Reds, finishing 94-67.
 With a balanced staff led by other-worldly ace Orel Hershiser and Gibson’s work ethic pervading the clubhouse, the over-achieving Dodgers won the pennant in a hard-fought seven game series over the New York Mets.
 The team’s success carried into the World Series.
-Aided by Gibson’s miraculous walk-off home run in Game One, Los Angeles pulled off an amazing 4 games to 1 triumph over the powerhouse Oakland A’s to win the 1988 World Series championship.
+Aided by Gibson’s miraculous walk-off home run in Game One, Los Angeles pulled off an amazing four games to one triumph over the powerhouse Oakland A’s to win the 1988 World Series championship.
 Kirk Gibson was named National League Most Valuable Player at season’s end.

 Post-season gestures of appreciation by his former team only salted Guerrero’s emotional wounds.
 The Dodgers sent Guerrero a framed collage depicting images of his Dodger years — which had shattered during delivery.
 Guerrero threw the gift in the trash.